cjbrock/javascript-fetch-030220/README.md

-# DOM Events

 ## Agenda

+- Promises
+- Asychronous JS
+- Using Fetch

+## Questions to be answered

-- What is a javascript event?
+1. What is a promise?
-  - actions that are triggered by a user action
-- dom content loaded event
-- the submit event
-- the click event
-- the mouseover event
+  a guarantee to do something
+  a pending state of completion
+  a failure state

+2. What the heck is asychronous JavaScript?
+  JS is single threaded
+  Render blocking

 ## 3 Question Rule for every event